Srikeerthiraja/Student-Information-Management-System/README.md

 <br>

 ## Architecture Overview
-- React frontend communicates with Express REST APIs using the Fetch API
+- React frontend communicates with Express REST APIs using Axios.
 - JWT tokens are used for authentication and role-based authorization
 - MongoDB stores users, classes, attendance, and performance data